 Given the importance that the Seattle Aquarium places on influencing impact outside of its walls, it is clear that sustainability engagement cannot just stop with staff.
 Given the focus of this plan, the Aquarium has set a 2030 goal focused inwards but will continue to explore how to measure and impact sustainability engagement outwards.

 Aquarium Conservation Partnership Climate Commitment

 The Seattle Aquarium is supporting the Aquarium industry in moving towards net-zero.
-Details will be announced in April, 2022.
+Details announced in April, 2022.